MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example2/index.md

 ---

 # Contour Example 2: Contour interpolation
-This example shows how to interpolate CSOs over slices.
+This example shows how to interpolate CSOs across slices.

 ## Summary
 In this example, semi-automatic countours are created using the `SoCSOLiveWireEditor` module and their depiction is modified using the `SoCSOVisualizationSettings` module.